bandada-infra/bandada/apps/docs/docs/tutorials/api-sdk/credential-group.md

 ---
 sidebar_position: 1
-title: Credential groups
+title: Create and manage groups
 ---

 import Tabs from "@theme/Tabs" import TabItem from "@theme/TabItem"

-# Credential groups
+# Create and manage groups with API SDK

-This tutorial will guide you on how to create a credential group and a multiple credentials group using the API SDK.
+This tutorial will guide you on the complete process of creating and managing a group by using the API SDK.

 ## Install library